 The Return of Heroin

 The United States eventually began to more tightly regulate how the opioid pain medication oxycodone was prescribed in order to prevent addiction.
 After the government began more tightly controlling oxycodone and other prescription pain killers, already addicted patients began to look for alternatives.
 The Mexican drug cartels, recognized this need and began transporting heroin, a natural drug created from poppies, into the U.S. in record numbers.

 New Hampshire alone lost 439 lives to overdoses in 2015.
 A staggering 70 percent of those were from fentanyl.
 This state was not alone.
-The number fentanyl deaths have continued to climb across the nation year-after-year, with 20,100 fentanyl related deaths nationwide in 2016.
+The number of fentanyl deaths has continued to climb across the nation year after year, with 20,100 fentanyl-related deaths nationwide in 2016.